-To investigate the validity of the proposed scheme, we re-evaluate the same analysis in Fig. \ref{fig2} by the proposed vectorial modeling, and compare results with those in Fig. \ref{fig2}.
-Figure \ref{fig4}(a) allows us to evaluate the average amplitude of different field components at the central pixel on the exiting surface by RCWA (r=s=2).
-Figure \ref{fig4}(b) plots the curve for the corresponding phase of x fields.
-Curves by FDTD are signified by dotted lines for comparison.
-The asymptotic constant values based on EMT and ST methods are denoted as horizontal dotted lines near the belonging regimes in the figure.
-Analyses with low (r,s) values in Fig. \ref{fig4} display qualitatively similar variations of fields to that by FDTD as varying $\Lambda_\mathrm{ph}$.
-Numerical results using values r=s=4 are shown in Fig. \ref{fig5}, which portray quantitatively similar curves to that by FDTD, and clearly predict more accurate vectorial effects (e.g. depolarization and dephasing of fields) for systems studied.
-We conclude that, instead of the simplified wave front function in the scalar-based theory, the proposed scheme enables a flexible set-up for vectorial effects so as to realize efficient yet predictive computations.
+To investigate the validity for general cases, we re-evaluate the analyses in Fig. \ref{fig2x} by KSAM and compare results with those by FDTD.
+Figure \ref{fig5x}(a) investigates the average amplitude of different field components at the specified (central) pixel using r=s=2.
+Figure \ref{fig5x}(b) plots the curve for the corresponding phase of x components of fields.
+Curves by FDTD are drawn by dotted lines for comparison.
+The asymptotic constant values based on the EMT and ST methods are denoted as horizontal dotted lines near the corresponding regimes, respectively.
+Numerical results in Fig. \ref{fig5x} display qualitatively similar variations of fields to that by FDTD when varying $\Lambda_\mathrm{ph}$.
+With higher-order (r=s=4) approximations, Fig. \ref{fig6x} shows quantitatively similar curves to that by FDTD and clearly predict more accurate vectorial effects (e.g., depolarization and dephasing of fields) for systems studied.